kgspace/KG_papers/Math Spaces for ML.md

 ## Advantages and Disadvantages of Different Maths Spaces

+### Euclidean Space
+**Disadvantages**
+- **Ill-posed algebraic system**  As is the case that triples are much more than the sum of entities and relations, the number of variables are much less than the number of equations, which is typically an illposed algebraic system.
+Mathematically, an ill-posed algebraic system would commonly make the solutions imprecise and unstable.
+- **Over-strict geometric form** When many tail entities compete for only one point, there would be a major loss of objective function. -----from **Manifold**

 ### Hilbert Space
 **Advantages**
 - **Infinite** A Hilbert space might be infinite dimensional, but just like in R^n, we can talk about independent sets, orthogonality and bases.
 We can also project, decompose, linearly transform and everything else we can do in Euclidean space.
 Most practical computations in Hilbert spaces boil down to ordinary linear algebra.
 - **Bilinear Inner Product** The geometry of Hilbert spaces is well understood, and the bilinearity of the inner-product makes a thorough-going analysis possible.
 - **Self-dual** Hilbert spaces are self-dual.
 The dual space is also complete so it is a Hilbert space in its own right.
 - **Kernal Method**
+- **Angel can be defined by inner product**
 - **Basic of Quantum Mechanics** The concept of Hilbert space is the mathematical underpinning of quantum mechanics, and the whole concept of quantum mechanics is discussed in this Hilbert space.The state vector that represents the state of a particle in quantum mechanics is an element in Hilbert space.

 **Disadvantages**